 Playing games is not only meant for fun.
 It’s a stress-buster!
-Games are activities intended to keep our minds refreshed and healthy.
 Research shows that indoor games are essential to children’s development.
-That is why your kids should not spend all their time on social media.

-When children are tired of reading for long, their only rescue is games.
-They become restless, and soon they start fidgeting on the couch.
-And that’s when the clock begins ticking slower than the average speed.
+When children are tired of reading, they become restless and start fidgeting on the couch.
+And that’s when the clock begins ticking slower.
 The only thing they can think of is huddling in either indoor or outdoor games.

-You know, most kids think that indoor games are only smartphones or video games.
-That’s the opposite.
-You can teach them helpful kids’ games that you played in your days.
+Most kids think that indoor games are only smartphones or video games.
+You can teach them helpful kids’ games you played in your days.

 |Name of Indoor Game||Requirements||Number of Players|

 |Pitching Pennies||Plastic drinking cups or a large-sized paper Coins||No limit on players|

 |Indoor Bowling||Flat surface Tennis ball 10 empty bottles Plastic tape||2 at a time or teams of 2 each|

 |Follow the Leader||List of activities Ample space||More than 1|

 |Treasure Hunt||Treasure to hide Prize||More than 1|

 |Hot Potato||Potato Ample sitting space||More than 1|